Oral Pathology Miscellaneous Short Question And Answers

 Answer:

-Dead tracts of Fish
+Dead Tracts Of Fish

-• Dentinal tubules are emptied by complete retraction of the odontoblast process from the tubule or through the death of the odontoblast
+- Dentinal tubules are emptied by complete retraction of the odontoblast process from the tubule or through the death of the odontoblast

-• The dentinal tubules become sealed off so that in-ground section air-filled tubules appear by transmitted light as black dead tracts
+- The dentinal tubules become sealed off so that in-ground section air-filled tubules appear by transmitted light as black dead tracts

-• They are most often seen in coronal dentin
+- Dead Tracts Of Fish are most often seen in coronal dentin

-• Frequently bound by bands of sclerotic dentin
+- Frequently bound by bands of sclerotic dentin

-• These areas demonstrate decreased sensitivity
+- Dead Tracts Of Fish areas demonstrate decreased sensitivity

-• They are the initial step in the formation of sclerotic dentin
+- Dead Tracts Of Fish are the initial step in the formation of sclerotic dentin

 Question 9.
 The isomorphic phenomenon at Kolnwr